getsolus/help-center-docs/docs/packaging/packaging-changes.md

 #### Switching From `make` to `go-task`

-- All packaging action are now handled by `go-task` rather than `make`.
+- All packaging actions are now handled by `go-task` rather than `make`.
-  - Example: `make` to build a package is replaced with `go-task`.
+  - For example: `make` to build a package is replaced with `go-task`.
-  - Most commands are otherwise the same: `make local`, for example, is replaced by `go-task local`.
+  - Most commands are similar: `make local`, for example, is replaced by `go-task local`.
-  - You can see all available commands at `common/Taskfile.yml`
+  - You can see all available commands by browsing to `Taskfile.ymml` in the `packages` repo at [`common/Taskfile.yml`](https://github.com/getsolus/packages/blob/main/common/Taskfile.yml).
-- Packagers should install `go-task` on their machines if they have not already
+- Packagers should install `go-task` on their machines if they have not already.
 - The `Makefile` included with every package is no longer required.
-Please delete it from a package when updating, and do not include it when making the initial commit of a new package
+Please delete it from a package when updating, and do not include it when making the initial commit of a new package.

 #### GitHub Monorepo Migration

-- Packages were moved from the multirepo setup to a monorepo: [github.com/getsolus/packages](https://github.com/getsolus/packages) Now packagers only need to clone/fork one repository for all packages.
+- Packages were moved from the initial multirepo setup to the `packages` monorepo: [github.com/getsolus/packages](https://github.com/getsolus/packages) Now packagers only need to clone/fork one repository for all packages.
 - The recommended migration strategy is to fork this repository and start with a clean clone.
 Any local changes to packages should be moved over manually.
 - Packagers should now title commits like `packagename: Action`; for example: `nano: Update to 9.0`.
 Generic titles like `Update to 9.0` should not be used, except for rebuilds.
 - Packagers should use the pull request template for package updates, filling out the Summary and Test Plan sections as usual.